Emma922/Marketing-E-Commerce-Analysis/README.md

 -Targeting all customers yields stronger average uplift than narrow segments, showing broad campaigns can be impactful

--Affiliate and Paid Search campaigns combine strong uplift with high revenue, making them the most profitable channels

 -Variant B performs best, with a conversion rate of 44% compared to 37% (Variant A) and 33% (Control)

--Organic and Paid Search channels bring in the most profitable customers

 -Bronze-tier customers contribute the majority of revenue, highlighting upsell and loyalty program opportunities